tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/04_Rectify/03_03_Rectify_Login.md

 Click **Login**.

-Once a user logs into the DPM system as an Customer, the screen is updated with two frames (windows) of information.
-The left frame displays a list of menu options for this module.
-The right frame displays the interactive components of the selection.
-The Dashboard screen displays by default after logging into the system.
+Once a user logs into the DPM system as an Customer, the Customer landing page displays by default.

 ![image](../images/04_6_Rectify_Dashboard.jpg)